Skip to main content

 • Adequate sleep

-Alcohol acts as a depressant in the nervous system which can inhibit messaging between the brain and the body.
-Smoking can damage blood vessels and impede the body’s ability to achieve an erection.
+Alcohol acts as a depressant on the nervous system and can inhibit communication between the brain and body.
+Smoking can damage blood vessels and impede normal erectile function.

 Contact your provider with any concerns.
-If you are experiencing a medical emergency, seek treatment immediately.
+If you experience a medical emergency, seek treatment immediately.

 Communication with your PCP